 - Segments that make up a significant percentage of your customers but do not have an above-average index are your Developmental target.
 These segments are important because they represent a significant portion of your customers but those who are consuming your product or service at a lower rate than they occur in the market area.
 This is an indication of significant opportunity.

 - Segments that do not make up a significant percentage of your customers but do have an above-average index make up your Niche target.
 Assignment to this target indicates that you are attracting from this small pool of households relatively well.
 Niche segments represent opportunities when exploring new market areas for expansion and growth.

-- Segments that do not make up a significant percentage of your customers and have below-average indexes make up your Avoid target.
+- Segments that do not make up a significant percentage of your customers and have below-average indexes make up your Monitor target.
 Segments in this target represent consumers that do not purchase your product or service.

 Mapping Target Marketing analysis layers

-The Target Marketing wizard contains five mapping options, each powered by a geoprocessing tool from the Target Marketing toolset.
+The Target Marketing Wizard contains five mapping options, each powered by a geoprocessing tool from the Target Marketing toolset.

 Creates a layer that indicates whether the dominant segment for each geometry in the selected geography level falls inside or outside the set of segments that make up the target.
-From the wizard, the input must be an existing target, such as Core customers.
+From the workflow, the input must be an existing target, such as Core customers.
 If run from the geoprocessing tool, an existing target or a selected set of segments may be used as the input.

 Target group layer